 Also keep your credit in mind as you pay down debt.
 One of the single best things you can do for your credit score is to pay your bills on time every month.
 To ensure you never miss a payment on debts or any other services, consider setting up automatic payments or payment reminders through your bank.

 5. Be Diligent Moving Forward

-What if You Still Need Help?
+What to Do if You Still Need Help Getting out of Debt

-Declaring bankruptcy is one of the most harmful circumstances for your credit, and it should only be a last resort.
+- Bankruptcy: Declaring bankruptcy is one of the most harmful circumstances for your credit, and it should only be a last resort.
 Depending on the type of bankruptcy you declare, the negative information will remain on your credit report for seven to 10 years.
 You may either have all your debts eliminated or have to agree to a plan to repay at least part of your debt.

 The Bottom Line